 Understanding A Bankruptcy Case Dismissal Without Prejudice

-When filing for bankruptcy, whether it is Chapter 7 or Chapter 13, you need to comply with specific requirements to complete your case and get a discharge.
+When filing for bankruptcy, whether it is Chapter 7 or Chapter 13, you need to comply with specific requirements.
 Unable to do so will result to bankruptcy court dismissing your case with or without prejudice.
 A bankruptcy case dismissal without prejudice means the reason for non-compliance is lapse in procedures.

-Therefore, it is critical that you work with a bankruptcy lawyer in Elizabeth at the onset that bankruptcy is an eventuality.
-Doing so will enable you to take the correct steps and comply with all the necessary documentation thus, lessening the risk of your bankruptcy being dismissed, whether with or without prejudice.
+Therefore, it is critical that you work with a bankruptcy lawyer at the onset that bankruptcy is an eventuality.
+Doing so will enable you to take the correct steps and comply with all the necessary documentation.
+Thus, decreasing the dismissal risk of your bankruptcy, whether with or without prejudice.

 It can be terribly frustrating to have a bankruptcy dismissed without prejudice.
 But you may consider this a blessing because a dismissal without prejudice is much better than one with prejudice.
-This is because if the court dismisses your bankruptcy without prejudice, you can immediately file another bankruptcy case (as long as you are otherwise eligible).
-Just make sure that you correct the mistakes you committed in your original filing so that the second filing of your bankruptcy case will be more successful.
-You also need to file a motion to extend or impose the automatic stay in your new case in order to keep creditors from taking any action against you.
+This is because if the court dismisses your bankruptcy without prejudice, you can immediately file another bankruptcy case.
+Of course, only if you are otherwise eligible.
+Just make sure that you correct the mistakes made in your original filing to ensure success of your second filing.
+You also need to file a motion to extend or impose the automatic stay in your new case.
+This will keep creditors from taking any action against you.

 On the other hand, a bankruptcy dismissed with prejudice is much more frustrating and has serious consequences.
-If your case is dismissed with prejudice, you may be prohibited from filing another bankruptcy for a certain period of time or forever barred from discharging any of the debts existing at the time of your first filing.
+If your case is dismissed with prejudice, you may be prohibited from filing another bankruptcy for a period of time.
+Further, you may be forever barred from discharging any of the debts existing at the time of your first filing.
 Following are the Grounds for bankruptcy dismissal with prejudice: